 - The invoice must be more than six months overdue and be written off in a specific VAT bad debt account.

 - Customers no longer need to be told that bad debt relief claims are being made.

 1.4 In practice, many small businesses use the cash accounting scheme.

 - VAT returns are based on payments made and money received during the period, regardless of where the tax points fall.

-- Generally, any business with an estimated VAT taxable turnover of up to £1.35 million can apply to join.
+- Businesses with an estimated VAT taxable turnover of up to £1.35 million can apply.

 1.5 The flat-rate scheme allows small firms to calculate the net VAT they owe by applying a flat-rate percentage to their turnover.

 - The flat-rate percentage depends on your trading sector, so if your net VAT payments are generally a low percentage of turnover this scheme may not be of benefit.